MunasheMuk2/Shumba_valeting/README.md

 2. Input fields on the booking form are logically grouped to guide the user through step-by-step data entry

-3. The  buttons on home page are positioned to work as call to actions
+3. The  booking buttons are positioned to work as call to actions

-4. Images added to show users examples of thw work Shumba valeting does
+4. Images added to show users examples of the work Shumba valeting does

 ### Colour Scheme